nathansutton/hospital-price-transparency/README.md

 docker exec -it postgres psql -d postgres -U builder
 ```

+### What this is not

+I sacrificed some scalabilty for the name of speed.
+There are some [excellent examples](https://github.com/vsoch/hospital-chargemaster/blob/master/hospitals.tsv) how you could scrape your way through this to complete automation.
+I introduced a s manual step of downloading a file and naming it by the hospital ID.
+All other transformations are codified and reproducible in the container.

 ### Contact

 Submit an issue if you find anything inconsistent.
 Like all data products, we make assumptions and provide no warrantee.